 Adored by his daughters Elizabeth and Margaret, the Royal Family had a close bond.
-As we rightly celebrate the Queen’s Platinum Jubilee this year, we must never forget that, for Her Majesty, her accession to the throne meant the loss of her beloved father at a very young age.
+As we rightly celebrated Queen Elizabeth II’s Platinum Jubilee this year, we must never forget that, for Her Late Majesty, her accession to the throne meant the loss of her beloved father at a very young age.

 An important gold sovereign ‘first’ pays tribute to this beloved monarch